 - How to use light-weight planning and measurement tools such as Change Canvases, OKRs, Perspective Mapping and more.

 This workshop will be facilitated by Mike Leber, a change agent himself, highly experienced Agile Coach, with a very long track record as manager and consultant around change programs and Agile methods.
 Mike was one of the first licensed Lean Change facilitators.
 He is also a licensed Management 3.0 facilitator, a Scrum Trainer and an Accredited Kanban Trainer with Lean Kanban University.
 Mike’s customers are large international groups, as well as innovative growing startups.
 He collaborates with leading consultancies in the field, when it comes to most effective ways of growing and leading Adaptive Organizations.

 Your Ticket Options

 Bookings are closed for this event.
 If you want to hear about upcoming dates, please contact us.
-Or your visit our event schedule for upcoming dates.
-And don't forget to get our Newsletter and hear first about new offerings.
+Or you visit our event schedule for upcoming dates.
+And don't forget to grab our Newsletter and hear first about new offerings.

 Need other payment options?
 Drop us your email about your needs!

 “Mike is a great trainer and very knowledgeable in many areas such as OD, Project Management to mention only a few.
 He is also very flexible and help participants with specific change challenges.”, Larisa Aragon